7 Deadly Job Interview Mistakes

 Illustration

 Landing a new job is an exhilarating prospect, but it all comes down to nailing the job interview.
-Unfortunately, many candidates unwittingly sabotage their chances by making these common interview mistakes.
+Unfortunately, many candidates unwittingly sabotage their chances by making these common mistakes during the interview process.

 What you don't want to say during a job interview: